volfyd/leif-huhn-resume/leifhuhn-developer.md

  * Responsible for migrating data obtained through legal discovery into our systems (i.e. from Oracle, PostreSQL, etc).

- * Provided desktop support for the local office.

  * Used scripting to automate backup processes.